The puzzles and paradoxes of Syberia 3

 Kate Walker has been in a wooly limbo for far, far too long, but at last her tale comes to the last panel of its triptych.
 Syberia 3 is slated to be released on April 25th, finally, after years of delays and funding problems.
 When we last saw our intrepid lawyer-turned-adventurer, the year was 2004 and her mobile phone was a barbaric monochrome affair that only worked as a phone.

-But, mercifully, the will to tell this never flamed out and we now have a Syberia installment for our times.
+But, mercifully, the will to tell this story never flamed out and we now have a Syberia installment for our times.

 If the preview I was given at GDC 2017 is any indication, we’re due for a fascinating story that might just be worth a thirteen year wait--and far from feeling like a dated throwback to a long-dead era of gaming, it’s surprisingly timely.